 Physics, GCE A Level

-The course content has recently been updated to cover recent discoveries in the field of particle physics.
-During this course you will cover classic Newtonian physics, electricity and electromagnetism, photons and waves, particle physics, materials, astrophysics and nuclear physics.
-You will also have the opportunity to complete and design a range of experiments to further enhance your understanding of the subject.
-This will not only provide you with the ground work to study physics at degree level, but will also enable you to approach a broad range of careers and other subjects that are reliant on problem solving and strong scientific skills.
+Students will also have the opportunity to complete and design a range of experiments to further enhance your understanding of the subject.
+This will not only provide students with the groundwork to study Physics at degree level, but will also enable students to approach a broad range of careers and other subjects that are reliant on problem solving and strong scientific skills.

 Why Our College?